Christ Church, Rouse Hill: History

 In recent years, the site has once more become active with construction commencing in 2007 on a new Ministry and Education Centre to be built alongside Christ Church.
 As part of this project, restoration works were undertaken to Christ Church and the 1908 hall.
 In March 2008, Rouse Hill Anglican Church moved back to the site from their temporary home at Rouse Hill Anglican College.
 The Ministry and Education Centre was officially opened on 27 April 2008 by the then Archbishop of Sydney, Dr Peter Jensen.

 Current ministry

 The current rector is the Rev. Graeme Howells.
-The church has two services each Sunday.
+The church has two services each Sunday at 10am and 5pm.
+The church also operates youth programs on Fridays and English classes on Mondays.